top of page

 Learn more on the BackTable VI Podcast

 BackTable is a knowledge resource for physicians by physicians.
-Get practical advice on Child-Pugh Score Calculator and how to build your practice by listening to the BackTable VI Podcast, reading exclusing BackTable Articles, and following the work of our Contributors.
+Get practical advice on the Child-Pugh Score Calculator and how to build your practice by listening to the BackTable VI Podcast, reading exclusing BackTable Articles, and following the work of our Contributors.

 Pressure-Directed Therapy in Y90